 I often hear confusion among investors and business people equating high profit margins with high returns.
 I understand the confusion.
 Returns are all that matter in public markets.
 Money begets money which begets money.
 The faster that begetting happens, the better.
 So when looking at businesses with strong historical returns, we might try to… Continue reading Do Profit Margins Actually Matter?

-This short note has been prompted by venture capital firms and more recently one "hedge fund" soliciting our capital.
-Or perhaps it's aimed more directly at one venture capital firm - rather it's one firm that thinks they are venture capitalists because they happen to have access to capital and have an IRR or two… Continue reading The Baloney of IRR’s
+This short note has been prompted by somewhat recent solicitations of our capital.
+Or perhaps it's aimed more directly at one venture capital firm - rather a firm that thinks they are venture capitalists because they happen to have access to capital.
+They also have an IRR or two that looks impressive which gives them… Continue reading The Baloney of IRR’s

 I don't understand the market value of Naspers.
 I haven't for two years.
 Today, Naspers trades at a market value of $98.8 billion.
 Naspers owns roughly 33% of Tencent.
 Today, Tencent has a market value of $419.5 billion.
 Meaning that per the market's own pricing, Naspers owns $139.7 billion of Tencent.
 Think on that for… Continue reading Naspers – Too Good to be True?

 Macy's is probably a dying business.
 They epitomize the American big-box retailer that is under attack.
 It's a business that is mostly undifferentiated from any other large department store, yet more depressingly has continued to remain so.
 Tery Lundgren has been the CEO here since 2004.
 He has written books, received philanthropic honors from Carnegie,… Continue reading Macy’s – to $0?